jphaugla/spring-boot-redis-cache/README.md

 ![redisinsight](assets/redisinsightConnection.png)

-When adding the database use *cache* and not *localhost* as the server name as it will resolve with the docker network Default password set in the docker-compose file is *jasonrocks*
+When adding the database, either *cache* or *localhost* as the server name will resolve with the docker network because redisinsight is in the same container as redis
+Default password set in the docker-compose file is *jasonrocks*

 ## Access postgreSQL